getsentry/sentry-docs/docs/clientdev/overview.rst

 Writing an SDK
 --------------

-A SDK at its core is simply a set of utilities for capturing various logging parameters.
+An SDK at its core is simply a set of utilities for capturing various logging parameters.
 Given these parameters, it then builds a JSON payload which it will send to a Sentry server using some sort of authentication method.